indmdev/indmshopbot/README.md

       - ✅ Customizable Welcome Message With Store Logo.
       - ✅ Shop Items Button - This will take you to the Products/Services posted by you (The Seller).
-      - ✅ My Products Button - This will take you directly to a complete list of all your Products/Services posted by you (The Seller).
       - ✅ My Purchases Button - This will take you directly to a list of all your purchased Items posted in the Store.
-      - ✅ My Sales Box Button - This will take you directly to a complete list of all your sales (All orders made by your customers).
       - ✅ My Store Button - This will take you to your Store Management Center.
       - ✅ My Profile Button - This will take you to complete details about your user profile.
-      - ✅ Withdraw Button - To withdraw your sales funds from your store wallet.
+      - ✅ Get Support Button - To contact us for any support regarding your Store.

 - 👍 Store Management - Under "My Store":

-      - ✅ Create Product Button - Follow all the steps carefully to add a new product.
+      - ✅ Create Product Button - Follow all the steps to add a new product.
       - ✅ Check Subscription Button - To check your Store's subscription.
+      - ✅ My Products Button - This will take you directly to a complete list of all your Products/Services posted by you (The Seller).
+      - ✅ My Sales Box Button - This will take you directly to a complete list of all your sales (All orders made by your customers).
       - ✅ Deposit Button - To add funds to your store wallet.
+      - ✅ Withdraw Button - To withdraw your sales funds from your store wallet.
+      - ✅ Send News - To make the bot send the latest update/news to all users in your store.
+      - ✅ Message User - To make the bot send a message to a user.
       - ✅ Edit Store Button - To edit information about your store.
-      - ✅ Withdraw Button - To withdraw your sales funds from your store wallet.
-      - ✅ Get Support Button - To contact us for any support regarding your Store.
       - ✅ Home Button - To return to the front page and learn some unwanted messages.